rugglesbohannon/Bitcoin-Research-Project/Ruggles/index.md

 **Coming Soon**

-Data visualizations looking into how news, adoption, and rejection of Bitcoin affected its market price.
+Data visualizations looking into how media attention, adoption, and rejection of Bitcoin effect its price.

-Data visualizations on how the addition of more bitcoin affected its market price.

 **Visualizations:**

 Opening Price of Bitcoin from May 2020 - April 2021